AquaJournal

 A counter-intuitive read

-The lack of monetization is a strategic liability, as it prevents the developer from funding the feature parity required to compete with ShrimpKeepers' active development cycle.
+The lack of monetization is not a strength for user growth but a strategic failure that prevents the app from funding the AI features necessary to compete with modern diagnostic tools.

 Feature Gaps vs Competitors